instagibbs/bolts/02-peer-protocol.md

 ## Requirements

+For both `commitment_numbers` and `revocation_numbers`, nodes are indexed by sorting SEC1-encoded `node_id`s in ascending order for all nodes in the channel.
+This allows comparisons of values per index to detect state view differences.

 A node during reconnection and on sending `channel_reestablish_simple`
-  - MUST set `commitment_numbers` to the values of the latest commitment numbers of each node, indexed by the lexigraphically sorted (in ascending order) SEC1-encoded `node_id`s:
+  - MUST set `commitment_numbers` to the values of the latest commitment numbers of each node:
     - for the local index: MUST set value to the local commitment number it has received a `commitment_signed` for, during the other node's turn.
 Messages received prior to the other node's turn are only counted after the `yield` is sent, meaning acceptance of the turn switching over.
     - for the remote index: MUST set the value to the remote commitment number in the latest sent `commitment_signed` message that was either sent during the local node's turn or accepted by the remote peer via a `yield` when sent optimistically.
-  - MUST set `revocation_numbers` to the values of the latest revocation numbers of each node, indexed by the lexigraphically sorted (in ascending order) SEC1-encoded `node_id`s:
+  - MUST set `revocation_numbers` to the values of the latest revocation numbers of each node:
     - for the local index: MUST set value to the latest local commitment number it has revoked by sending a `revoke_and_ack` message
     - for the remote index: MUST set the value to the latest remote commitment number that has been revoked